 Mining laser / Mining heads overview

 Below is my chart of currently available Mining Heads in Star Citizen.
 You can get them for example in Lorville by using the trading console at Tammany and Sons.
 In New Babbage you get mining lasers at the console in front of Shubin Interstellar (Plaza).
+You can also currently get some Mining Heads in the Mining Support Centers at Refineries (Clothing Console).
 Please note which Mining Heads fit on which ship.

 |Ship||Mining Head Size|

 This Mining Laser / Mining Head manages these Resistances